-Two distinct types of kidney disease affect cats: acute renal failure, which develops suddenly; and chronic renal failure, which develops and worsens over time.
+Two distinct types of kidney disease affect cats: acute renal failure, which develops suddenly, and chronic renal failure, which develops and worsens over time.
 Kidney disease is the leading cause of death in cats.
-As cats age, most will develop some degree of renal failure.
+As cats age, unfortunately, many will develop some degree of renal failure.
 Starting your cat on low protein diets mid-life can help delay the condition.

 Acute kidney disease occurs when there is a sudden shutdown of the kidneys, usually due to ingesting a toxin.
 Antifreeze is the most common cause of acute renal failure in cats; it has a sweet odor and is enticing.
 Although acute renal failure is almost always fatal, if treated immediately and aggressively, your cat can recover and go on to lead a normal life.
 Do not wait for signs of kidney failure if you have the slightest indication that your cat has ingested antifreeze.
 If he has already begun to show signs, then it is probably too late to help him.